Release Notes¶

 Further, to simplify interoperability with third-party packages,

-the model outputs, i.e., the results of output
+the model outputs, i.e., the results of output,

-are no longer generic VectorArrays
+are no longer generic VectorArrays, but NumPy arrays.

-For consistency, input_space
+For consistency, input_space and output_space were removed and

-were renamed to dim_input
+input_dim and output_dim were renamed to dim_input and dim_output

 in InputOutputModel